Taxonomy classification guidelines

 Only name lineages that are:

-• Do NOT name isolated sequences, especially long-branches.
+- Do NOT create clades from isolated sequences, especially long-branches.

 Isolated sequences